NearlyTRex/Stem/pcmaudio/trunk/ReadMe.txt

-PCMAudio defines an object that represents uncompressed linear PCM audio data.
+PCMAudio defines an object that represents static uncompressed linear PCM audio data, and an abstract interface for streaming audio data.
 No I/O operations, transformations, or other functionality is provided; these are implemented by other stem libraries that depend on pcmaudio.